Remedial education: Research on outcomes

-Depending on their skill level upon entering college, students can spend one or more semesters working to fulfill remedial requirements before advancing to college level courses required for their degree.
-An example of a full sequence of math remedial courses for low-skill students might include: 1) Pre-Collegiate Math, 2) Basic Algebra, and 3) Intermediate Algebra.
+Depending on their skill level upon entering college, students can spend one or more semesters working to fulfill remedial requirements before advancing to college-level courses required for their degree.
+An example of a full sequence of math remedial courses for low-skill students might include: 1) pre-collegiate math, 2) basic algebra, and 3) intermediate algebra.
 There are many questions about how this structure both benefits students by increasing their preparation and harms students by increasing the courses required and time needed to complete college.
 Thomas Bailey from the Community College Research Center describes this in a 2010 report:

-Complete College America, a national non-profit working on remedial education reform, reports that among remedial students at two-year colleges 62% complete their remedial course and 23% complete associated college-level courses in that subject within 2 year (for example, complete math remediation and the college-level math requirements for their degree).
-On 4-year college campuses, 74% of students in remedial courses complete the course, and 37% complete remediation and an associated college-level course in that subject within 2 years.
-The same report projects that 9.5% of two-year college students starting in remediation will graduate within 3 years, and 35.1% of 4-year college students starting in remedial courses will graduate within 6 years.
+Complete College America, a national non-profit working on remedial education reform, reports that among remedial students at two-year colleges 62% complete their remedial course and 23% complete associated college-level courses in that subject within two years (for example, complete math remediation and the college-level math requirements for their degree).
+On four-year college campuses, 74% of students in remedial courses complete the course, and 37% complete remediation and an associated college-level course in that subject within two years.
+The same report projects that 9.5% of two-year college students starting in remediation will graduate within three years, and 35.1% of four-year college students starting in remedial courses will graduate within six years.

 Similarly, a nationwide study of two year college students participating in remedial education found 46% of students referred to remedial reading and 33% of students in math remediation completed their remedial sequence.
 A substantial portion of these non-completing students – 29% in math and 16% in reading – did so because they did not pass their remedial course.
 Another 11% of math students and 9% of reading students exited college without ever having failed or completed a remedial course.
-Students that enrolled in college and were placed into a sequence of 3 or more remedial courses were the least likely to persist to a college-level course.
+Students who enrolled in college and were placed into a sequence of three or more remedial courses were the least likely to persist to a college-level course.
 Like in all education pathways, there are many different points at which remedial students can step out of education.
 Research from the Community College Research Center at Columbia University suggests that many students do not complete their remedial sequences or do not enroll in the first college-level course in that subject.